 The First Cycle of the Baccalaureate, which integrates elements from all the directions offered by the Faculty, confers a general and organic formation (theory and practical application) in the principle disciplines of social sciences and introduces students to scientific research in social sciences.
 The program of studies lasts three years and comprises prescribed courses, seminars, participation at conferences, an intensive course (totaling 162 credits) and a final test (18 credits, subdivided into: a written thesis and an oral exam).

 Admission: To be admitted to the First Cycle, candidates must present a diploma which gives them the right of inscription to a higher education program in the country in which they have completed their high school studies.
-The candidates must also meet other prerequisites indicated in the paragraph Admission to the Faculty.
 To be admitted as ordinary students into the second year of the baccalaureate, students must have passed all the academic activity of the first year, including written work and seminars, with an average no lower than bene probatus.

 Recognition of previous studies: Students who have already completed studies in the field of Social Sciences, and intend to achieve an undergraduate degree in Social Sciences in this Faculty, may have their previously obtained credits (ECTS) recognized.
 It is the prerogative of the Dean to verify if they correspond with our First Cycle program.